thomas-compagnoni/iOthello/README.md

 <p>&nbsp;</p>

-> As some weights move similarly I tried to group them and see what happened.
+> As some weights move similarly, I tried to group them and see what happened.

 - The graph on the left is the same of the graph above but with cluster regrouping, while the graph on the right represents which are the cells corresponding to each cluster.